Optimizing Your LinkedIn Profile

 Create a strategic headline

 The Headline is one place where keywords are absolutely essential.
-Thus you want to create not only a catchy headline, but one that searches will pick up.
-One strategy is to incorporate multiple titles, keywords, and descriptions that explain who you are as a professional.
+You want to create not only a catchy headline, but one that searches will pick up.
+This is your professional brand slogan – with a limit of 220 characters – and can cover: What you do or want to do (your title); key skills/strengths/knowledge areas; and your “mission” – what drives you.
 Here is one example from a GC Graduate: UX researcher, designer, strategist, anthropologist.
 Designing innovative tech for human needs.

 Spend time on your about section

 Some experts state that the About section (or the LinkedIn Summary) is the most important area of the entire LinkedIn profile.
-Think of this section as an expansion of your Headline, and a place to delve into who you are as a professional.
-A few best practices for writing a Summary include: keep it easy to read, write short paragraphs, organize with ALL CAP headlines and bullet points, summarize (do not include your entire career history), and incorporate keywords.
-You can find great examples of summaries curated by the LinkedIn staff.
+Think of this section as a 2600 character expansion of your Headline, and a place to delve into who you are as a professional.
+A few best practices for writing a Summary include: keep it easy to read, write short paragraphs, organize with all cap headlines and bullet points, summarize (do not include your entire career history), and incorporate keywords.
+You can also feature top skills here.
+Find great examples of summaries curated by the LinkedIn staff for inspiration.

 Add information to the experience section